The oldest Chinese carbonated beverages dates from 1874

 Although not a Chinese invention, this category is much more popular in China than elsewhere in the world.
 They have also been introduced separately in a previous post.
 Protein beverages are relatively viscous liquids made from various nuts or beans, or milk, or a combination.
 A number of them include probiotic cultures.

 Paying a lot of money for something that you can get from your tap for a much lower price has also taken on in China.
+China’s bottled water market is expected to reach 490 mln hls of total annual consumption by 2020.
+The retail value of bottled water in China for 2019 is estimated at RMB 346.2 billion.
 Apart from the large number of branded water, new mineral water brands keep appearing in China.
 Many are profiling themselves with the location of their source.
-The trend of 2015 in this category was mineral water from Tibet.
+The trend of 2015, e.g., in this category was mineral water from Tibet.

 Some statistics of the past 5 years